lilactown/punk/README.md

 whole package is much lighter weight in terms of dependencies.

 When in a web browser, it passes messages directly between your application and the UI via `core.async`.
-When in a server context (e.g. Node.js), it communicates via websockets.
+When in a server context (e.g. JVM, Node.js), it communicates via websockets.

-If you're interested in implementing a Punk adapter in a specific context (e.g.
-JVM, vanilla JavaScript, etc.), let me know!
+If you're interested in implementing a Punk adapter in a specific context (chrome extension, VS Code, vanilla JavaScript, etc.), let me know!
 It is relatively straight forward but there are still some details that I'm sure will need to be ironed out.

 ## Installation